f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab4/lab4.rst

 You can do the same exercise with the POST call.
 Only ``vip`` users are allowed (dev2)

 #.
 Clear your cookies
 #.
-Authenticate as ``dev1``, make a test.
-You should see a 403 Forbidden error.
+Authenticate as ``dev1``, make a test POST Request to http://api.sentence.com/v2/api/colors  You should see a 403 Forbidden error.
 #.
 Clear the cookies
 #.
-Authenticate as ``dev2``, make a test.
-This test should complete with a status of 201 Created.
+Authenticate as ``dev2``, make a test test POST Request to http://api.sentence.com/v2/api/colors   This test should complete with a status of 201 Created.
 The body of the API call with add ``yellow`` as an avaiable color.

    .. image:: ../pictures/lab4/postman-post.png
       :align: center